 The island has dozens of mountain paths where it is also possible to enjoy bicycle rides or tranquil walks.

-The island is a unique hiking destination all year round, while many local travel agencies will be happy to offer hiking excursions around Thassos to learn about a huge variety of wildflowers, shrubs, herbs, olive trees, pines, and chestnuts, but also stunning birds such as owls and eagles.
+The island is a unique hiking destination all year round.
+At the same time, many local travel agencies will be happy to offer hiking excursions around Thassos to learn about a huge variety of wildflowers, shrubs, herbs, olive trees, pines, and chestnuts, but also stunning birds such as owls and eagles.

 Several trails cross the island and take walkers through different inland villages.
-One of the most imposing treks is the one that takes you to the summit of Mount Ipsarion (1294 meters) with incredible views of the island.
+One of the most imposing treks takes you to the summit of Mount Ipsarion (1294 meters), where you can enjoy incredible views of the island.

 Best Beaches In Thassos

-There are plenty of magnificent beaches to visit in Thassos, some of them sandy beaches, others with pebbles, but certainly all of them feature a unique deep green sea, perfect for long summer swimming sessions.
+There are plenty of magnificent beaches to visit in Thassos, some sandy and others pebbled.
+However, all of them feature a unique deep green sea, perfect for long summer swimming sessions.

 Near the modern village of Skala Potamia, Golden Beach features a two-kilometer shore made of golden sand with well-organized facilities, including bars, restaurants, and hotels.